platformatic/platformatic/docs/reference/sql-mapper/introduction.md

 - `ignore` — Object used to ignore some tables from building entities. (i.e. `{ 'versions': true }` will ignore `versions` table)
 - `autoTimestamp` — Generate timestamp automatically when inserting/updating records.
 - `hooks` — For each entity name (like `Page`) you can customize any of the entity API function.
 Your custom function will receive the original function as first parameter, and then all the other parameters passed to it.
+- `cache` — enable cache and dedupe features - currently supported `dedupe` on entities `find` method only.
+Boolean, default is disabled.

 ### `createConnectionPool(opts) : Promise`